-Reality Check: Is breast screening working?
+Reality Check: How many lives does breast screening save?

 Health Secretary Jeremy Hunt said it was estimated that up to 270 people could have had their lives shortened as a result.

-Mammograms are currently the best-available tool for detecting breast cancer early and are linked to a reduction in deaths from the disease, although not a large one.
+Mammograms are currently the best available tool for detecting breast cancer early and are linked to a reduction in deaths from the disease, although not a large one.

 But, like most medical procedures, they can carry risks as well as benefits.